TLS Courses

 This course studies the fundamentals of contract law, including the common law and selected portions of the Restatement (Second) of Contracts and the Uniform Commercial Code.
 Topics include remedies, offer, acceptance, discerning the agreement, the parol evidence rule, Statute of Frauds, flaws in the agreement process, unconscionability, third-party interests, enforceability, consideration, promissory estoppel, performance and non-performance, warranties and conditions, breach, and defenses.
 Delivery mode: Traditional graduate, online, and accelerated.

-MLS 523 Contract Drafting - 3 Hours
+MLS 523 Contract Drafting and Analysis - 3 Hours

 This course teaches students practical contract drafting skills, including how to translate a business deal into contract concepts, how to draft each of a contract's parts, how to draft with clarity and without ambiguity, how to negotiate a contract, and how to review and analyze a contract.
 Delivery mode: Traditional graduate, online, and accelerated.